Nightmare in Phoenix

 But first a recap of the Forensic Files episode along with additional facts from internet research.

 Blackout.
 On a chilly night in 1997, Phoenix resident Greg Coons heard screams coming from his next-door neighbor’s house.
 Peering over the fence between the properties, Coons saw Scott Falater, age 41, repeatedly stab his wife, also 41, in the backyard, then go inside to change clothes.

 Next, Scott tried to quiet his agitated dog and then rolled Yarmila into the swimming pool and held her head underwater.
-He sealed his knife and bloody clothes in a plastic container and deposited it in the wheel well of his Volvo.
+He sealed his knife and bloody clothes in a Tupperware container and deposited it in the wheel well of his Volvo.

 By this time, Coons had alerted police, who arrived on the scene and took Scott away in handcuffs.
 During the subsequent interrogation, Scott told detective John Norman he had no memory of what he had done and that he and Yarmila had a happy marriage.

 He remembered Yarmila watching ER on TV when he went to bed that night, and the next thing he recalled was the sound of police sirens in his driveway, he said.
 “I heard the dogs go crazy, and I heard all the voices, came down, and you guys were all over me.
 God,” Scott told Norman.